nealcaren/crisis-and-opportunity-books/books/there-is-confusion/there-is-confusion.md

 to you Maggie---girl.
 I've always wanted you to give me a chance."
 He added a cunning afterthought.

-"Show these stuck-up friends of yourn, and show 'em quick that you don't have to go beggin' for favors.
+"Show these stuck-up friends of yourn, and show ’em quick that you don't have to go beggin' for favors.
 There's others, yes, not a man that comes into this house that wouldn't be proud to marry you."